Testing the cosmological Euler equation: viscosity, equivalence principle, and gravity beyond general relativity: Fisher Analysis

 Here, $E(z)\equiv H(z)/H_0$ is the dimensionless Hubble function, $L_A(z)=H_0D_A(z)$, and $D_A(z)$ is the comoving angular diameter distance in the true cosmology.
 We use the subscript $r$ to refer to the fiducial model.
 As in \cite{Castello:2024lhl}, we use the parameter combination $h_d\equiv hd$ as a parameter due to the degeneracy between $d$ and $P(k)$ at the linear level.
 Moreover, we remark that $\mathcal{H}r$ can be expressed using AP parameters, namely $\mathcal{H}r=E_rL_{A,r}h_d$.

 Therefore, apart from varying the constant parameter $C_{\rm vis, 0}$, our analysis includes ten free parameters for each redshift bin:

-To preserve the independence from the initial conditions of the Universe, we model the shape of the power spectrum using a set of wavebands defined in the first redshift bin.
+For convenience, we summarize in Table \ref{tab:varied_sum} the primary definitions of these parameters as introduced in the text.
+To preserve independence from the initial conditions of the Universe, we model the shape of the power spectrum using a set of wavebands defined in the first redshift bin.
 Specifically, we sample \( P(k) \) over the range \( k \in (0.01, 0.12)\, h\,\mathrm{Mpc}^{-1} \) with steps of \( \Delta k = 0.01\, h\,\mathrm{Mpc}^{-1} \), resulting in a total of twelve waveband parameters.
 The parameters $d,s_F,s_B$ can be measured independently of galaxy clustering.
 We can in fact measure $d$ directly with supernovae Ia, and $s_{B,F}$ via number densities as a function of flux (see Appendix \ref{sec:mag} for details).
 We can use the constraints on these parameters as prior in the Fisher matrix analysis.
 For the distance parameter \( d \), we impose a 3\% prior uncertainty, consistent with current constraints from the Hubble diagram and the Pantheon+ supernova sample~\cite{Brout:2022vxf}.
 The priors on \( \alpha_B \) and \( \alpha_F \) are derived by propagating the expected uncertainties on \( s_B \) and \( s_F \), as detailed in Sec.~\ref{sec:specifications}.
 Note that in this propagation, we fix $H,r$ to their fiducial values.
 Moreover, to eliminate the full degeneracy between $P(k)$ and $B$ in the first redshift bin, we fix \( B_z(z_1) = 1 \) and use \( B_z(z) \) to quantify the ratio of the combination \( b_{g,B}\, b_{g,F}\, G_z(z)^2 \) relative to that bin.
 Finally, to ensure the validity of the perturbative expansion, we adopt the same scale cut procedure as in~\cite{Castello:2024lhl}, namely excluding bins where the $\lambda$-hierarchy breaks down.
 Specifically, we require that the leading-order terms ($\lambda^0$) dominate over the first-order corrections ($\lambda^1$), thereby avoiding contamination from higher-order terms.
 In practice, this condition is enforced by keeping only bins where the Fisher matrix is positive definite, which results in the exclusion of a few low-$k$ bins in a few low-redshift intervals.